litebird/litebird_sim/docs/source/scanning.rst

 .. note::

-   Slerp assumes a rotation with constant angular speed between consecutive quaternions, and thus it only approximates the true composition of all the rotations (spin, precession, revolution around the Sun) that we have discussed above.
+   Slerp assumes a rotation with constant angular speed and axis between consecutive quaternions, and thus it only approximates the true composition of all the rotations (spin, precession, revolution around the Sun) that we have discussed above.
 However, don't forget that the *real* spacecraft will follow a scanning strategy that will be more complex than the one described by our geometrical